Articles

 January 31, 2020

-Recently, we sat down with five TA professionals at Plaid, Procore, Brex, Pinterest, and Dropbox, and asked them about their recruiting rules of engagement.
+Recently, we sat down with five TA professionals at Plaid, Procore, Brex, and Pinterest, and asked them about their recruiting rules of engagement.

 Maybe you’ve been there before: staring down a prospect you’ve uncovered on LinkedIn who, by all appearances, would make the perfect candidate for your open role.
 But you’re not the only sourcer on your team; and you realize you have no idea if any of your colleagues have reached out to them yet.
 Of course, it doesn’t look great from a talent brand perspective to have two team members reaching out simultaneously… but you also really don’t want to let this candidate slip between your fingers.
 You’ve got your OKRs or quarterly goals to think about.
 And you want to help hire the best people so your team can thrive—and this person looks like they might be one of the best people.
 This is where recruiting rules of engagement come in... but they require some visibility into your team's previous touchpoints with talent.